heydenberk/stochator/README.md

 binaryGenerator.next(); // "Look at all this binary: 1001011001010011100010101000011100010110010100100100000000110011010000000100000111111010110010100000010101001001100110011001111001111000111101000111010101011100010101101100001011110011110001101100001000001100101111110100001110100100000010111101111011111101"
 ```

+Special thanks to [randexp.js](https://github.com/fent/randexp.js) for inspiring this feature and informing its approach!

 ## Mutators
 The constructor accepts an optional final argument which is passed the output
 of the random value generator.
 Its return value becomes the return value of